 The LICEF calibration status is updated by long (every 8 weeks) and short (weekly) onboard calibration activities.
-However during the reporting period no long calibration events have been conducted.
+A long calibration has been conducted on 10th October.

 LICEF PMS gain is derived during the long calibration activity and the Figure 7 to Figure 18 show the evolution of the deviations of the PMS gain wrt its average over time.
 Figure 19 to Figure 30 show the evolution of the PMS offsets derived during the short calibration activity.
 The PMS gain and offset values are inside the range defined in the routine calibration plan although small drift can be observed.
 That drift can be explained due to the current limitations of the NIR calibration algorithm to track the antenna losses and the reference noise diodes.
 The drifts in the antenna losses that the NIR calibration algorithm cannot compensate are directly propagated to the PMS gain and offset calibration.
 It is expected that the introduction of the future L1OP v600 will remove these apparent drifts allowing to improve the PMS stability and as such the final data quality in terms of Brightness temperature stability and accuracy.